 What If I want a Semi-Commercial Mortgage on the Flat and Shop?

 A few years ago most of the high street was willing to consider semi-commercial loans.
 For example Leeds Building Society used to have an active Commercial Mortgage desk as did the Skipton.
-Much of the lending from these sources has dried up and borrowers have been forced to turn to a typical commercial mortgage or business loan to fund these kind of properties.
+Much of the lending from these sources has dried up and borrowers have been forced to turn to a typical commercial mortgage or business loan to fund these kind of properties after the banks ran their buy to let calculations.
 Alternatively one could look to splitting the title between the flat and the shop and arranging separate mortgages on each.

 If you have a good relationship with your business bank manager you have no doubt already obtained a quote from him or her on a business loan for the flat and shop which you have let out.
 Perhaps you operate the shop yourself and let the flat – on this basis a typical business loan is perfect as they will assess your requirements and income accurately based on you account with them and your accountants figures.